-- Begin on a new page and title it, "References" the first letter is capitalized, and the word is bolded and centred. - Doubled spaced. - Use a hanging indent of 0.5 inch meaning that a reference's first line is flush left and subsequent lines of the reference are indented. - Include all works cited in your paper and only works cited in your paper. - Format the list in alphabetical order (based on the first author's last name of a citation). - Note, the authors' names should be listed in the same order that they are presented in the original article. - Capitalize only the first letter of the first word of a title and subtitle, the first word after a colon or a dash in the title, and proper nouns. (however, always capitalize the first letter of each word with a journal name e.g., Journal of Advanced Nursing). - The first line of each entry in your reference list should be left justified and remaining lines indented one-half inch from the left margin, which is called hanging indentation. - Always include a DOI if it is available.
+- Begin on a new page and title it, "References" the first letter is capitalized, and the word is bolded and centred. - · Doubled spaced. - Use a handing indent of 0.5 inch meaning that a reference's first line is flush left and subsequent lines of the reference are indented. - Include all works cited in your paper and only works cited in your paper. - Format the list in alphabetical order (based on the first author's last name of a citation). - Note, the authors' names should be listed in the same order that they are presented in the original article. - Capitalize only the first letter of the first word of a title and subtitle, the first word after a colon or a dash in the title, and proper nouns. - The first line of each entry in your reference list should be left justified and remaining lines indented one-half inch from the left margin, which is called hanging indentation. - Always include a DOI if it is available.